sergev/ifcomp/Theory.md

 3. **Many moves**: Pass 8 may be slow with many small moves
 4. **Identical lines**: Multiple occurrences require unique anchors
 5. **Complete rewrites**: No anchors means few matches detected
 6. **Duplicate-only files**: If all lines are duplicates (appear multiple times), Pass 2 won't mark any as unique, so Pass 3 has no anchors to extend from.
 This means identical files containing only duplicate lines will incorrectly show as replacements rather than no changes.
 This is by design: Pass 2 marks lines as unique only if they appear once, and Pass 3 requires unique anchors to extend matches.
-No workaround exists for truly duplicate-only files
 7. **File length mismatches**: Pass 3 stops when one file runs out of lines, even if the other continues
 8. **Index bounds**: Must ensure table accesses stay within bounds when files have different lengths
-9. **Pass7 branch node limitation**: Pass7 cannot combine branch nodes created by pass6 (REPLACE/INSERT operations).
-This is by design - branch nodes represent already-processed segments and should not be combined again.
-Pass7 only processes leaf nodes

 ---